abdur-rahman54/Docker/iris-model/README.md

 - Docker installed on your machine

-If you dont have Docker on your machine then follow this step:
+If Docker is not already installed, follow these steps:

-For Ubuntu or debain linux
+For Ubuntu or Debian Linux:
 ```
 sudo apt install docker.io
 ```
 Windows user can download Docker from [here](https://www.docker.com/products/docker-desktop/)

 ## Installation

 ### Steps

 1. Clone the repository:
+First, clone the GitHub repository to your desired location.
+Use the following commands:

     ```bash
     git clone https://github.com/abdur-rahman54/Docker.git
     cd Docker/iris-model
     ```
+This will download the repository and navigate into the iris-model directory, where you can proceed with the next steps.

 2. Build the Docker image:
 	To build the Docker image, use the following command format: